-- Press the ENT key or the arrow key to move to the next entry field - To select another row, press the green navigation key (folder symbol).
+- Press the ENT key or the arrow key to move to the next entry field - To select another line press the navigation key (folder symbol).
 This moves the cursor to the left window, and you can select the desired line with the arrow keys.
-Press the navigation key to switch back to the input window.
+Press the green navigation key to switch back to the input window.